joske/Fujitsu-U937-OpenCore/README.md

 - bluetooth is detected, but doesn't turn on, don't care enough to troubleshoot
 - Card reader (Alcor 9540) - lost cause, unsupported, no problem, works in linux
 - brightness keys

-## Ventura issue

-For some reason, when I try upgrading to Ventura, the upgrades b0rks and I have to reinstall Monterrey and restore from Time Machine.